-Trinidad pepper shrimp recipe can be made in 15 minutes with easily substitutable ingredients.
+The Trinidad pepper shrimp recipe can be made in 15 minutes with easily substitutable ingredients.
 Perfect for dinners and can also be served as appetizers.
-The very flavourful and tasty dish would be loved by everyone.
+Everyone would love the very flavourful and tasty dish.

 I know how the evenings are shorter for busy moms.
-Dropping the kids for the classes, assisting them in their home works, shopping.
-Do we ever have time for cooking for dinner in the evenings and dream about pepper shrimp Trini style?
+Dropping the kids for the classes, assisting them with homework, and shopping.
+Do we ever have time to cook dinner in the evenings and dream about pepper shrimp Trini style?

-It is not difficult as you thought of.
-The recipe is simple like making simple shrimp stir fry.
-All you are required to do is collecting the ingredients.
+It is not as difficult as you thought.
+The recipe is simple, like making simple shrimp stir fry.
+All you are required to do is collect the ingredients.
 The Trini cooking requires a few authentic ingredients to make them stand out.

 Finding it difficult to locate the ingredients? you do not need to scarify your cravings.
-You can substitute the ingredients that are easy to find in the US stores.
+You can substitute the ingredients that are easy to see in the US stores.

 Most of the time, we try to manage dinner with leftovers and simple food.
-Reheating the leftovers may save time but would it really healthy?
+Reheating the leftovers may save time, but would it be healthy?
 That's a million-dollar question.

-So, I'm just on a quest for making restaurant-style dinner with lesser work and with minimal ingredients.
+So, I'm just wanted to make a restaurant-style dinner with less work and minimal ingredients.
 Everyone is talking about restaurant-style dinners.
-When we call it a restaurant-style food, it should have visual appeal and tastier than an everyday food.
+When we call it restaurant-style food, it should have visual appeal and be tastier than everyday food.

-This Trinidad pepper shrimp is one such recipe, which looks good to the eyes and tastier.
-And great for moms that these can be made under 15 minutes.
+This Trinidad pepper shrimp is one such recipe, which looks good to the eyes and is tastier.
+It's great for moms that these can be made in under 15 minutes.

 What is Trinidad pepper shrimp?

 This is a popular recipe from the Trinidad and Tobago cuisine, in the Caribbean islands.
-The cuisine has influences of West African, Indian, Chinese, Native American, Arab, and more cuisines.
+The cuisine has influences of West African, Indian, Chinese, Native American, Arab, and other cuisines.

-- Stores carry two varieties of shrimps, cooked and raw.
-Choose raw shrimps for this recipe.
+- Stores carry two varieties of shrimp, cooked and raw.
+Choose raw shrimp for this recipe.

 - The tail on or tail off shrimps?
 It's up to you to the individual's preference.
 Both do taste equally good.
-The tail on shrimps looks dramatic while serving this Trinidad pepper shrimp.
+The tail-on shrimp looks appetizing while serving this Trinidad pepper shrimp.

 - Overcooked shrimps turn rubbery.
-Cook in low-medium flame for perfectly cooked shrimps.
+Cook in low-medium flame for perfectly cooked shrimp.

 - To make it more colorful, add yellow peppers.
 And to make more healthy add broccoli and other vegetables.

-- The leftovers shrimp can be used for making wraps or rolls.
-I make the shrimps with more quantity to use the leftovers for making Vietnamese spring roll.
-So the same appetizer goes into the main course as well.
+- The leftover shrimp can be used for making wraps or rolls.
+I make the shrimp with more quantity to use the leftovers for making Vietnamese spring rolls.
+So, the same appetizer goes into the main course as well.